-Have you ever noticed you perform at your best when you are confident?
+Have you ever noticed that you perform at your best when you are confident?
 Think of giving a presentation for the 4th or 5th time.
 It is so much easier to be at your best because you have had the practice, you know you can do it.
 You feel comfortable with the material, so you can let go of over-thinking, and connect to the people in your audience.
-You can have fun with the material and be spontaneous.
+You can have fun and be spontaneous.
 You might even be able to laugh at yourself when you make a mistake.

 If we want to be outstanding in what we do, confidence is critical.

 Confidence is about believing in yourself.
 Sometimes this comes naturally, and sometimes it needs to (and can) be learned.

 Let’s look at the root cause of this vicious cycle: fear.
 Think of skiing down a mountain for the first time, or riding a bicycle.
 When fear is in the driver’s seat, we tense up and become unable to respond well to a situation.
 In many cases, fear (or the lack of confidence) is an old habit.

 I learned how to downhill ski just a few years ago.
 I had only recently made major progress in my life-long fear of heights.
 Learning how to ski was a celebration of the fact that I no longer “suffered” from the fear of heights.
 Most of the time, I am incredibly calm in the face of chairlifts dangling over precipitous snowy cliffs and steep edges at the sides of the ski runs.
 I have even been known to brave black (advanced) runs here and there.